Hedging the Drift: Learning to Optimize under Non-Stationarity: Related Works

 \subsection{Further Contrasts to Existing Works}

-The main idea underpinning our Bandit-over-Bandit framework is to use a learning algorithm to tune the underlying learning algorithm's parameters.
-While this shares similar spirit to several existing works, such as the heuristic meta bandit \citep{HartlandGBTS06}, the heuristic envelop policy \citep{BGZ18}, as well as algorithms for bandit corralling (see \citep{ALNS17,LWAL18} and references therein), our design is different in the sense that rather than simultaneously maintaining multiple copies of the \swofu~(similar to \citep{HartlandGBTS06,ALNS17,LWAL18,BGZ18}), we treat the problem of selecting window size for the \swofu~as another independent adversarial bandit learning instance.
+The main idea underpinning our Bandit-over-Bandit framework is to use a learning algorithm to tune the underlying base learning algorithm's parameters.
+While this shares similar spirit to several existing works, such as the heuristic envelop policy \citep{BGZ18} and algorithms for bandit corralling (see \cite{ALNS17,LWAL18} and references therein), our design is different in the sense that rather than simultaneously maintaining multiple copies of the base learning algorithm~(as in \cite{ALNS17,LWAL18,BGZ18}), we treat the problem of selecting window size for the \swofu~as another independent adversarial bandit learning instance.
 To achieve this, we divide the time horizon into epochs, and force the \swofu~to restart at the beginning of each epoch.
-This critical difference allow us to establish (nearly) optimal dynamic regret bound of the \bob~while prior works cannot.
+This critical difference allows us to establish an improved and nearly optimal parameter-free dynamic regret bound of the \bob~when compared to prior research.